NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 ### Added

 * The home manager module now does a config check for `smos-query`, `smos-scheduler` and `smos-notify` during activation.
+* The home manager module now does an extra local backup during activation.

 ### Changed